 Preparing Jars: Cleaning/sterilizing jars.
 Run your jars through a dishwasher cycle and keep hot till you start packing the jars.
 If your hand washing your jars make sure they are sterilized using very hot water.
-Note: you can also “dunk” your jars in you caner once the water boils to sterilize before packing.
+Note: you can also “dunk” your jars in your canner once the water boils to sterilize before packing.

-Filling your water bath caner with water can be a little tricky.
-For quart jars I fill the caner with water just under 3/4 full.
+Filling your water bath canner with water can be a little tricky.
+For quart jars, I fill the canner with water just under 3/4 full.
 When the jars are loaded in, the level of the water will rise with the weight of the tomatoes.
-If too high the water cover over flow and be dangerous.
-So want I do, is fill water to 1/2 level for pints and quarts.
+If the water is too high the water cover can overflow and be dangerous.
+So what I do is fill the water to 1/2 level for pints and quarts.

-Then I keep a kettle of water on to fill up.
-If I run short on water fill up after loading jars with hot tap water.
+Also, I keep a kettle of water for filling up is necessary.
+If I run short on water after loading jars with hot tap water.
 Sorry been canning for days no judging!

 Packing Jars: Start dropping the cut tomatoes down into the jars.
 As the jars fill up, keep pressing down on the tomatoes.
-You’ll be surprise how they will compress down.
-Fill the jars to the top, as the jar fills up, I started cutting the tomatoes in pack the jar full.
+You’ll be surprised how they will compress down.
+Fill the jars to the top, as the jar fills up, I started cutting the tomatoes to be able to pack in the jar full.

 I add sugar and salt to my tomatoes…pints size jars add 1/2 tsp each, 1 tsp each for quarts.
-I never use table salt, it is very metallic tasting, also Kosher salt contains has less sodium than table salt.
+I NEVER use table salt, it is very metallic tasting, also Kosher salt contains less sodium than table salt.

 Today’s tomatoes are hybridized and aren’t as “acid” as they use to be back in the day, so I add white vinegar (you could also use fresh lemon juice).
 To help raise acidity use 1 Tbsp for pints, and 2 Tbsp for quarts.